Pitrified/snippet/photo-viewer/README.md

 * create (and backup existing) default output folder, no backup is needed, if the files exist they are not copied

 #### UI
+* all the `if layout is double` should just call `clone_frames` and do no redundant calculations

+DONE

 * show list of input photos and enable jumping around, (double)clickable labels
 * visualizing thumbnails on a map